twain/twain-dsm/TWAIN_DSM/README.txt

 The DSM looks for data sources in /usr/local/lib/twain.
 Data sources are also shared objects, but they have a .ds extension.  ex: datasource.ds

-The DSM walks the /usr/local/lib/twain directory and dlopens each .ds file it finds, then uses dlsym to locate the DS_Entry function.
+The DSM walks the /usr/local/lib/twain directory and dlopen()'s each .ds file it finds, then uses dlsym to locate the DS_Entry function.

 The DSM looks for the environment variable, TWAINDSM_LOG, for the location of